Kangatraining Instructor

 Want to send me a message?

 Have a few questions?
-Send me a message, there are no silly questions.
+Send me a message, there is no such thing as silly questions.

-Make-up or to pay for cash for your classes, you can use this to book in for a class or term (as our class bookings now require payment on booking)
+To book in a $10 trial class, make-up class or to pay for cash for your classes, you can use this to book in for a class or term.
+Just let me know which class you’re booking in for.